Use the tips under the Search Strategy tab to develop a list of keywords to search. Do not type in whole sentences.

 Each of these sources has its own strengths and weaknesses.

 Many databases can tell you about articles which could be helpful for your research, but they don't have the rights to reproduce.

-If you find an article that is not available full-text, go to Journal Search (on the main catalog page) to find out if it is available in another database.
-You will need to sign in with your full MyWCC user id and password (i.e. include the @my.sunywcc.edu) if there is a full-text link.
+If you find an article that is not available full-text, go to Find Periodicals (at the bottom of the main database page) to find out if it is available in another database.
 Be sure to note what year your article is from.

 Use the database toolbar to print, email and save your articles.
 Do not use your browser toolbar.
 Use the EMAIL link to save articles for later.
 Do not copy and paste the URL from your browser to find articles again, it will time out after your search session closes.

 You will need to cite your sources in your paper.
 Many databases provide citations, but they are not in the correct format.
-If your citation doesn't note it is APA, it may not be correct.
+If your citation doesn't note it is MLA 7th ed, it may not be correct.
 See the Citing and Plagiarism page in this guide for information on formatting your source citations correctly.